manticoresoftware/manticoresearch-buddy/README.md

 ### Debug

-To debug the flow of the command, you can use the `bin/query` script.
+To debug the command flow, you can use the `bin/query` script.
 To run it, pass the query as an argument.
 For example:

 ```bash
   $ bin/query "BACKUP"